 Phillips man charged in 2017 fire at Falls General Store in Farmington

 Jul.
-5—FARMINGTON — A Phillips man is charged with arson in a fire at Falls General Store on April 4, 2017.
+6—FARMINGTON — A Phillips man is charged with arson in a fire at Falls General Store on April 4, 2017.

 On Friday, investigators from the Office of the State Fire Marshal arrested Kurt Searles, 34, on charges of arson with intent to collect insurance proceeds, and conspiracy to commit arson, according to court documents.